andreadelfante/PredicateFlow/README.md

 * watchOS 2.0+

 ## Installation
-[CocoaPods](http://cocoapods.org) is actually the only way of installation.
+[CocoaPods](http://cocoapods.org) is actually the only way to install it.

 ### Cocoapods